guzba/mummy/README.md

 Mummy is a multi-threaded HTTP and WebSocket server written entirely in Nim.

+Mummy is written specifically to maximize the performance of your server hardware while also not compromising on programmer happiness.

+* Supports HTTP keep-alive and gzip'ed response compression automatically.
+* Built-in first-class WebSocket support.
+* Multiplexed socket IO without the `{.async.}` price.

 ## Why is Mummy different?

-Mummy operates with this basic model: handle all socket IO multiplexed on one thread and dispatch incoming requests and WebSocket messages to a pool of worker threads.
+Mummy operates with this basic model: handle all socket IO multiplexed on one thread and dispatch incoming requests and WebSocket events to a pool of worker threads.

 This model has many great benefits.